jessicafpx/jessicafpx/README.md

 Hi there, my name is Jessica Peixoto.
 I'm graduated in Graphic Design at UFG and I have experience in the UX/UI area.
 I'm currently migrating career for the development area and studying System Analysis and Development at PUC-GO.

-I am focused on web and mobile front-end .
+I am focused on web and mobile front-end.
 I'm always seeking to learn new things about development and have interest in user's interaction and experience.

 🚀 I'm a volunteer mentor on Rocketseat's Space Squad;